Three Little Words to Help You Keep Tidy

-When the Not Naturally Neat person decides to become more minimalist, she is usually highly motivated, because her house frustrates her every day.
+When the Not Naturally Neat person decides to become more minimalist, she's usually highly motivated, because her house frustrates her every day.
 But she may find it hard to declutter because her belongings are so scattered – it's hard to tell just how many clothes, dishes, books, toys or other items there really are.
 Once she succeeds in paring down her possessions, routines such as "everything in its place" and "clean as you go" may be new and need a lot of practice.

-The Naturally Neat person may think, "I've totally got this minimalist thing!
-My home is going to be so easy to maintain!"
-And if he lives alone, he might be right.
-But how many Naturally Neat people live with someone who is Not Naturally Neat?
+live with someone who is Not Naturally Neat?
 That changes the equation a bit, so the Three Little Words (I promise we'll get to them!) might be helpful there as well.

 When something is out of place – a pen left on the coffee table, a loaf of bread and the peanut butter left on the counter, or someone's gym shoes on the living room floor – the Naturally Neat person sees it immediately.
 He can't help himself.
 His radar is that sensitive.
 He hurries to pick it up and put it away without even thinking about it.
-He does not understand how his Not Naturally Neat roommate is able to walk right on by.
+He doesn't understand how his Not Naturally Neat roommate is able to walk right on by.
 Can't she see it?

 The answer is yes – sort of.

 Yes, she sees the offending item.
 But it's not at the forefront of her mind.
 Maybe she's thinking about another task she needs to do.
 Maybe she's trying to remember the words of the song that's stuck in her head.
 She may (unconsciously) tell herself, "I'll get that later."
 She might even pass the item several times, and each time think, "Later."
 She will probably eventually take care of it – that is, if her Naturally Neat roommate doesn't get to it first.
-(He undoubtedly will.)
+(He most likely will.)

-I know that's not what you want to hear, dear Naturally Neat person, but it's the truth, so keep calm.
+(I know that's not what you want to hear, dear Naturally Neat person, but it's the truth, so keep calm.)

-because "Later" never comes.
+The problem is that pervasive thought, "Later," because "Later" never comes.